department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 If you're eligible, we'll pay the protected rates listed below for your basic monthly payment and added amounts you may be entitled to.
 These rates include a 2.8% cost-of-living increase for this year.

-All rates in U.S. $
+All rates are in U.S. $
 | Pension benefit | Monthly payment |
 |--- | ---: |
 | **Basic Veteran pension** | 66.15 |